theodore-q/todo-challenge/README.md

-# True layer Todo app with history
+# TrueLayer Todo app with history

 A responsive SPA to do app for True Layer.
-A working demo can be found here: https://true-layer-todo-list.herokuapp.com/ (the free teir may take a little longer to load)
+A working demo can be found here: https://true-layer-todo-list.herokuapp.com/ (the free tier may take a little longer to load)

 ## Getting Started